smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 are less comfortable with deployments/releases can benefit by taking time out for this activity.
 The start of a project is the least risky time to invest in the deployment and practice these activities.
-If the delivery team has never tried to deploy thier own products or have not worked with the other teams that control production this can be a great introduction before delving deeper into the actual project.
+If the delivery team has never tried to deploy their own products or have not worked with the other teams that control production this can be a great introduction before delving deeper into the actual project.
 In an enterprise environment getting to know the touch points or stakeholders that are included in deployments is extremely